research

 Generating explainable temporal logic graphs from human data

 Evaluating human demonstrations is key to learning safe, effective robot policies.
 Prior LfD-STL methods required manual ranking of STL specifications, represented as a DAG.
 To reduce this burden, we introduce Performance Graph Learning (PeGLearn), which automatically infers the DAG from demonstrations.
-PeGLearn enhances explainability, validated via a CARLA driving study, and models surgeon behavior using human feedback in a surgical domain.Additional details can be found on the supplemental document.
+PeGLearn enhances explainability, validated via a CARLA driving study, and models surgeon behavior using human feedback in a surgical domain (Puranic et al., 2023).

 Learning (mining) specifications from temporal data